bhanniganE/emg_listener/README.md

 when the subscription is ready, click on it and the 'copy YAML' button

-update the .env file with values from your subscription
+copy the .env.template file to .env, then update it with the values from your subscription

 update your python libraries to include the packages listed in the requirements.txt file